Faazil/100-days-of-devops/tasks/week-11/day-74.md

 ## Task Overview

-There is a requirement to create a Jenkins job to automate the database backup.
+A requirement to create a Jenkins job to automate the database backup.
 Below you can find more details to accomplish this task:

 Click on the Jenkins button on the top bar to access the Jenkins UI.
 Login using username admin and password Adm!n321.